 A Debt Service Reserve Fund (DSRF) will not be required on a financing if there is no negative or additional cost implications to the financing.
-An analysis and financing plan will be prepared for each debt financing which analyzes the optimal method and level of funding the DSRF and selecting the appropriate bond insurer to achieve project objectives and support debt service.
-If funded, the reserve will be funded through cash on hand, bond proceeds or a DSRF surety policy provided by a rated bond insurer.
+An analysis and financing plan will be prepared for each debt financing which analyzes the appropriate method and level of funding the DSRF to achieve project objectives and support debt service.
+If funded, the reserve will be funded through cash on hand, bond proceeds or a DSRF surety policy provided by a highly rated bond insurer.